DanArmor/DTMail/README.md

 ![8.jpg](ForReadme/8.jpg)

 To compile server you need iup(https://www.tecgraf.puc-rio.br/iup/) for GUI.
+Put headers in `Graphics` dir and lib files in `lib`